European Route of Historic Theatres

-The European Route of Historic Theatres is a holiday route and European Cultural Route, that runs through many European countries.
-It links cities with important historic theatres from the 16th to 19th centuries.
+The European Route of Historic Theatres is a holiday route and European Cultural Route, that runs through 120 theatres in 29 European countries.
+It links cities with important historic theatres from the 16th to 20th centuries.

 This cultural route was initiated by the members of the organisation, Perspectiv – Association of Historic Theatres in Europe, which was founded in October 2003 with the aim of preserving the cultural heritage of historic theatres in Europe.
-The head offices of this charitable association are in the Goethe town of Bad Lauchstädt and city of Berlin.
-The project is supported by the Culture programme of the European Union.
+The head offices of this association are in the town of Bad Lauchstädt and in Berlin.
+The project is supported by the Culture program of the European Union.

 The European Route of Historic Theatres originally consisted of five individually named routes: the German Route, the Nordic Route, The Channel Route, the Italian Route and the Emperor Route.
 Each links between 9 and 12 towns and cities with important theatre traditions.
-Cultural tourists can travel directly from the start or finish of any route to another nearby route.

 In 2014, two more routes were added: the French and Adriatic Routes.
-Other routes planned are: the Baltic and Iberian Routes (2015); and the Alpine and Black Sea Routes (2016).
+As of 2024 a Grand Tour route in Italy and Malta is planned.